 I found out the reason for muscle cramping is that creatine causes muscles to hold water, and not builds muscle.

 Does creatine increase testosterone?

-The benefits of taking creatine supplements is it allows you to lift more weights during your workout, and by lifting more weights creates more testosterone production in the body.
+The benefits of taking creatine supplements are it allows you to lift more weights during your workout, and lifting more weights creates more testosterone production in the body.

 As you can tell from the video above that amino acids are the pieces of the puzzle in muscle growth.
 Branched Chain Amino Acids is a combination of three amino acids: leucine, isoleucine, and valine.